beta

 Ranking Methodology

-Spendwell is a completely independent corporate accountability group.
-In order to maintain this independence, neither the corporations ranked in this report nor the initiatives included in this report's rankings or methodology were consulted in the production of this report.
+Spendwell is a completely independent corporate accountability effort.
+In order to maintain this independence, neither the corporations ranked in this report nor the initiatives included in this report's ranking scores or methodology were consulted in the production of this report.
+As an independent accountability project, it is part of Spendwell's mission to provide accountability for corporations as well as the initiatives and programs providing climate target setting, evaluation, tracking and reporting for corporations.
 The data used in this report is open and publicly available.
-Links to all sources are included in the following.
+Links to all sources are included in the following Methodology.

 Jump To...